 Under the informal audit arrangement, the auditor obtains permission from the instructor of a course to sit in the class.
 This is done without payment of tuition.
 Since no grading is involved nor is any credit earned by attending the course, no official transcript is maintained by the University Registrar.

-To obtain an informal audit enrollment application, please call or visit the Office of General Studies and Summer Sessions at (518) 442-5140.
+Guidelines as well as the informal audit enrollment application can be downloaded below, or contact the Office of General Studies and Summer Sessions for more information.

 Students may formally audit with instructor consent.
 The formal auditor pays regular tuition and fees and the course is entered on the transcript of the student with a grade of “N” (audit) or “W” (withdrawn) should the student withdraw.
 Information and policies on formal audits can be found in the Undergraduate Bulletin.